List of Gardaí killed in the line of duty

 This is a list of Garda officers killed in the line of duty since the establishment of the Garda Síochána in 1922.
 The list includes all Gardaí who were killed in the service of the state (accidentally and unlawfully), as per the official Garda Síochána Roll of Honour.
 The list does not include members of previous police services or other law enforcement agencies in the Republic of Ireland, nor those in Northern Ireland.

 At least 23 serving Gardaí have been killed by individuals or groups associated with the Republican paramilitary groups, this being the most common cause of death apart from accidents.

-The most recent death was that of Detective Garda Colm Horkan, who was killed in June 2020, becoming the 89th member of the force to die on duty.
+The most recent death was that of Garda Kevin Flatley, who was killed in May 2025, becoming the 90th member of the force to die on duty.

 Garda Síochána Roll of Honour

 Note: Coloured rows denotes when officers were killed in the same incident.